Jefferson, Texas: History

 Almost every commercial building and house on the main arterial road in Jefferson has a historic marker.

 Early records indicate that Jefferson was founded around 1841 on land ceded from the Caddo Indians.
 At that time, a log jam more than 100 miles long existed on the Red River north of present Natchitoches, Louisiana.
 The Indians said that this log jam, known as the Great Red River Raft, had always existed.

 The Red River Raft (or Great Raft) acted as a dam on the river and raised the level of Caddo Lake and the Red River several feet.
 This rise of Caddo Lake and the corresponding rise in the Big Cypress Bayou at Jefferson permitted commercial riverboat travel to Jefferson from ports such as St. Louis and New Orleans via the Mississippi and Red Rivers.

 Jefferson was one of the most important ports in Texas between 1845 and 1872.
 The town reached its peak population just a few years after the Civil War and is reported to have exceeded 30,000.
 During this time, Jefferson was the sixth-largest town in Texas.

 There were attempts over the years to remove the raft and permit the normal flow of the Red River, but these attempts were unsuccessful until the discovery of nitroglycerin.
 In 1873, using nitroglycerin, the Army Corps of Engineers was finally able to clear the raft from the Red River.
 This lowered the level of Caddo Lake and Big Cypress to the extent that riverboat traffic to Jefferson was no longer commercially feasible.
 At the peak of river traffic, Jefferson had a population of over 7,000.
 A few years later, it had dropped to a little over 3,000.

 The Sterne Fountain was given to the city in 1913 to honor the contribution of Jacob and Ernestine Sterne, a Jewish couple who settled in Jefferson before the Civil War and became prominent citizens who managed the post office and were involved in numerous civic and cultural projects.
 The fountain includes a statue of Hebe, the Greek goddess of Youth, by Giuseppe Moretti.

 One of the legends related to Jefferson referred to Jay Gould, the railroad magnate.
 The legend goes that Gould wanted to bring his railroad through Jefferson but the town leaders refused because they had the river traffic.
 Gould said that "grass would grow in the streets" without the railroad.
 Gould credited with supporting the removal of the Red River Raft and the subsequent decline of Jefferson as a river port.
 Much of this tale is fiction.
 Townspeople obtained Gould's railcar and it is displayed as a tourist attraction in downtown Jefferson.

 Since 2000, Jefferson has been the location for the Pulpwood Queens Book Club Girlfriend Weekend's annual conference, attracting authors from all around the country.

-Home of the famous TJ Blackburn Syrup Works since 1927.